Bamberg Historic District

 The Bamberg Historic District, located in the city and county of Bamberg, South Carolina, is an important collection of over 50 mostly residential buildings.
-The homes were constructed from 1880–1930, and are representative of the residential neighborhoods of the period.
+The homes were constructed from 1880 to 1930, and are representative of the residential neighborhoods of the period.
 A cemetery dating to 1852 is also in the district.
 The Bamberg Historic District was listed in the National Register of Historic Places on May 19, 1983.